amanrakesh02/Encrypt_Coursework/README.md

 # DES in Verilog — Design Writeup

+**This is an AI generated markdown file to explain my coursework.
+All actual coursework is my own.**

 Three hardware implementations of the DES block cipher, built from one shared round datapath: a **combinatorial** design, an **iterative** design, and a **16-stage pipeline**.
 Written in Verilog, simulated and verified under Icarus